Image credits: Susanne Walström/imagebank.sweden.se

 Among the five U-Multirank dimensions, the Swedish higher education institutions participating in U-Multirank perform strongest in “International Orientation”.

-Students who are citizens of an EU/EEA/Nordic country or Switzerland do not have to pay application and tuition fees.
-The fees for all other foreign students vary greatly, depending on the subject and (level of) study programme.
-Bachelor programmes are generally less expensive than master’s programmes.
+Students who are citizens of an EU/EEA/Nordic country or Switzerland do not have to pay application or tuition fees.

-Rules for visas and residence permits for international students in Sweden vary depending on the country of citizenship:
+Rules for visas and residence permits for Sweden vary depending on international students’ country of citizenship.

-Citizens of most of the Non-EU/EEA/Nordic countries with a stay of less than three months need a visa to enter Sweden.
-If the stay will last longer than three months, a residence permit is required before coming to Sweden.
+Citizens of most other countries (non-EU/EEA/Nordic) who are staying for less than 3 months will need a visa to enter Sweden.
+When staying longer than 3 months, a residence permit is required before coming to Sweden.